Russias Gazprom To Halt Supplies To Moldova From Jan 1: Statement - UrduPoint

 Moldova earlier this month introduced a 60-day state of emergency before the expected cut.

-"Gazprom will introduce a restriction on natural gas supplies to the Republic of Moldova to zero cubic meters per day from 0500 GMT on January 1, 2025," the company said in a statement, accusing Chisinau of failing to settle debts.
+"Gazprom will introduce a restriction on natural gas supplies to the Republic of Moldova to zero cubic metres per day from 0500 GMT on January 1, 2025," the company said in a statement.

-It said it made the move "in connection with the refusal by the Moldovan side to regulate debts".

-Gazprom accused Chisinau of not fulfilling its side of contracts and said it "reserved the right" for further action, including terminating a gas supply contract with Moldova.
+Gazprom said the move was "in connection with the refusal by the Moldovan side to regulate debts" and that it "reserved the right" for further action, including terminating the supply contract.

+Moldovan prime minister Dorin Recean said on Facebook that the "alleged debt has been invalidated by an international audit", accusing Russia of using "energy as a political weapon".

+He said Moldova would continue to diversify its sources of energy supply and will "carefully analyze legal options, including the resort to international arbitration to protect our national interest and to seek compensation".

-Russia supplies Moldova with gas piped to the separatist region of Transnistria.
+Russia supplies Moldova with gas piped to the breakaway region of Transnistria, backed by Russia.

 The country gets most of its electricity from a power station based in Transnistria that uses Russian gas.